-Summary: Implementation of this TMDL is dependent upon the availability of Section 319 NPS funds or other watershed restoration programs (e.g. USDA EQIP), as well as securing a local project sponsor and the required matching funds.
-Provided these three requirements are in place, a project implementation plan (PIP) will be developed in accordance with the TMDL and submitted to the North Dakota Nonpoint Source Pollution Task Force and US EPA for approval.
-The implementation of the BMPs contained in the NPS PIP is voluntary.
+Summary: Implementation of TMDLs is dependent upon the availability of Section 319 NPS funds or other watershed restoration programs, as well as securing a local project sponsor and the required matching funds.
+Provided these three requirements are in place, a project implementation plan (PIP) is developed in accordance with the TMDL and submitted to the North Dakota Nonpoint Source Pollution Task Force and EPA for approval.
+The implementation of the best management practices contained in the NPS PIP is voluntary.
 Therefore, success of any TMDL implementation project is ultimately dependent on the ability of the local project sponsor to find cooperating producers.
+As a part of the PIP, data are collected to monitor and track the effects of BMP implementation as well as to judge overall project success.
+As data are gathered and analyzed, watershed restoration tasks are adapted to place BMPs where they will have the greatest benefit to water quality.